wustlcse204/03-city-guide-mgillespie19/README.md

 ## Assignment Objectives

-1. Look at the `index.html` file i've created for you and add something that every HTML file needs to have at the very beginning of the file.
 2. Follow the writing guidelines we learned in class to write clear, useful, and friendly content.
 You will be graded on the quality of your content!
     * Be sure to include a mission statement or introduction text on your page explaining the purpose of your website.
     * Write helpful descriptions of the places you are highlighting.